MaxMelching/bachelor_project/README.md

 # bachelor_project

 ## Description
-This repository contains my Bachelor thesis `BA_main.pdf` and code that was used to obtain the results that are discussed in it.
+This repository contains my Bachelor thesis `BA_main.pdf` and code that was used to obtain the results discussed in it.

 It deals with Gravitationa-Wave events published by the LIGO-Virgo-Kagra collaboration in the third Gravitational-Wave catalog GWTC-3 ([arXiv:2111.03606](https://arxiv.org/abs/2111.03606)).
 More specifically, the topic are systematics in the posterior distributions of these events (to learn more about posteriors, see chapter 2 of the [thesis](BA_main.pdf) and sources within).
 These posteriors can be downloaded from the corresponding [Zenodo release](https://zenodo.org/record/5546663#.Yka1ky3P1D9), for example using `download_data.py`.